 • Routine Basics: Start introducing routines, but keep them flexible to avoid overwhelming the child.
 For example, establish consistent meal times and a simple bedtime routine.

 • Morning Routines: Work out how the child feels when they wake up.
 Some children might need quiet time, while others may prefer to be with you.
-Adapt mornings to their needs and help them ease into the day.
+Adapt mornings according to them to help them ease into the day.

 • School or Activities: If they’re going to school, you’ll navigate school drop-offs and pick-ups.
 For younger children, you should find playgroups or therapeutic activities.

-• Meals Together: These can be great bonding opportunities.
+• Meals Together: This can be great for bonding and chatting with the child.
 Be mindful of food preferences, allergies, or anxieties.

-• Evenings: Use this time to unwind with the child, whether through games, reading, or watching TV together.
+• Evenings: Use this time for your family to unwind, whether through games, reading, or watching TV together.

 • Bedtimes: Bedtime can be challenging for children with past trauma, so patience is key.
 Offer consistency and reassurance.